WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/android/ndk.md

 # Call WasmEdge functions from an NDK native app

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/os/android/ndk>.
+Please use our new docs.*

 In this section, we will demonstrate how to build an Android native application using C and the Android SDK.
 The native application uses the WasmEdge C SDK to embed the WasmEdge Runtime, and call WASM functions through WasmEdge.

 ## Prerequisite